ray-project/ray/doc/source/cluster/kubernetes.rst

 Ray provides both namespaced and cluster-scoped Operators.

 - The namespaced Operator manages all Ray clusters within a single Kubernetes namespace.
-- The cluster-scoped Operator manages all Ray clusters across your Kubernetes cluster.
+- The cluster-scoped Operator manages all Ray clusters, across all namespaces of your Kubernetes cluster.

 Choose the option that suits your needs.
 However, do not simultaneously run namespaced and cluster-scoped Ray Operators within one Kubernetes cluster, as this will lead to unintended effects.